-possible as much as flipping, tilting and shaking the lens, which distinguishes this spatial interaction from interaction with tangibles on tabletops.
-On the tangible view itself interaction is possible through digital pen or touch.
-Tangible views have been used for data exploration, such as graph exploration where the distance to the table surface influences the level of abstraction shown in the lens [STSD10].
-This use case can be seen in Figure 9(c).
+Interaction concepts such as translation and rotation are possible as much as flipping, tilting and shaking of the lens, which distinguishes this spatial interaction from interaction with tangibles on tabletops.
+On the tangible view itself, interaction is possible through digital pen or touch.
+Tangible views have been used for data analysis, such as graph exploration where the distance to the table surface influences the level of abstraction shown in the lens [STSD10].
+This use case can be seen in Figure 12(c).
 Their advantage lies in using the physical coordination and muscle memory of the user to help fast navigation within the interaction space.
 However, similar to tangibles on tabletops, the limitation of tangible views is their rather fixed size and shape.

-Moreover, there are several applications in the field of augmented reality, where smart phones or tablets are used as physical interactive lenses that can be move freely in space [SSRG11,LBC04,BLT\12].
+Moreover, there are several applications in the field of augmented reality, where smart phones or tablets are used as physical interactive lenses that can be moved freely in space [SSRG11,LBC04,BLT12].